outpace/config/README.md

 The `outpace.config.generate` namespace exists to generate a `config.edn` file containing everything one may need to know about the state of the config vars in the application and its dependent namespaces.
 If a `config.edn` file is already present, its contents will be loaded, and thus preserved by the replacing file.

-To generate a `config.edn` file, invoke the following the the same directory as your `project.clj` file:
+To generate a `config.edn` file, invoke the following in the same directory as your `project.clj` file:

 ```bash
 lein run -m outpace.config.generate